Getting children to be physically active

-- being active yourself – your child will be more likely to follow your lead
+- being active yourself – your child will notice and be more likely to follow your lead

-- giving your child praise and encouragement if an activity is proving a bit hard for him
+- giving your child praise and encouragement for participating in activity

-- trying to make some time to have fun playing actively with your child – it’s great to find something you both enjoy doing
+- making time to have fun playing actively with your child – it’s great to find something you both enjoy doing

 - going along to watch and support your child when he tries an organised sport or group lesson for the first time.

-- an activities box at home and in the car with balls, bats, kites, beach buckets and spades so that you’re always prepared
+- Have an activities box at home and in the car with balls, bats, kites, beach buckets and spades so that you’re always prepared for outdoor games.

-- gifts that encourage activity, like kites, skipping ropes, balls, sporting equipment or bikes and scooters.
+- Consider gifts that encourage activity, like kites, skipping ropes, balls, sporting equipment or bikes and scooters.

 Walking: how to get more physical activity into the day

 One of the easiest ways to incorporate activity into your child’s routine is to take regular walks together.